biothings/mygene.py/README.rst

 ============
     python >=2.7 (including python3)

-    (Python 2.6 might still work, not it's not supported any more since v3.1.0.)
+    (Python 2.6 might still work, but it's not supported any more since v3.1.0.)

     biothings_client_ (>=0.2.0, install using "pip install biothings_client")